legendu-net/blog/misc/content/2019-03-24-mount-ntfs-drive-manually-on-mac.markdown

 Status: published
-Date: 2019-03-24 12:46:05
+Date: 2019-03-30 14:28:17
 Author: Benjamin Du
-Slug: mount-ntfs-drive-manually-on-mac
+Slug: mount-external-hard-drive-manually-on-mac
 Title: Mount Ntfs Drive Manually on Mac
 Category: OS
-Tags: OS, macOS, mount, NTFS, external drive
+Tags: OS, macOS, mount, NTFS, external drive, ExFAT

 **
 Things on this page are fragmentary and immature notes/thoughts of the author.
 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

-First use `diskutil list` to list all avaiable disks and identifiy the NTFS drive.
+First use `diskutil list` to list all avaiable disks and identifiy the external hard drive to mount.
 For example,
-running `diskutil list` on my Mac gives me the following output and `/dev/disk2s1` is the NTFS partition to mount.
+running `diskutil list` on my Mac gives me the following output and `/dev/disk2s1` is the partition (NTFS) to mount.

 ```
 $ diskutil list